Transmission Company of Nigeria: Operation

 Under the issued license for transmission, the company oversees the development and maintenance of Nigeria's transmission infrastructure such as high voltage cables, towers and transformers.

 In the effort to ensure Nigeria's power sector becomes viable and boost foreign direct investment and local industrialization, the mandate and policy document of TCN was designed to focus on implementation of the use of new technology, faster project execution and improving operational efficiencies.
 Nigeria over the years has attributed its slow growth to poor electricity supply since its inception in 1896 when electricity was first produced in Lagos.
 The mandate which was to drive the level of growth in capacity utilization, replacement of state of the art equipment and prompt maintenance practice for optimum functionality was based on the government's master plan to ensure continuous improvement in its capacity to deliver in its responsibilities to generating companies and distribution companies also.

 In 2021, the independent system operator was introduced.
 ISO is one of the components that forms the transmission company of Nigeria.
 It is responsible for ensuring that the transmission grid lines are reliable and maintaining the technical stability of the grid through its operations of planning, dispatch, and control of the electricity on the grid.

 The Electric Power Sector Reform (EPSR) Act under section 26(7) outlined the functions of the ISO within the terms and conditions stipulated by NERC with powers and roles as system operator.

+TCN leadership

+Transmission company of Nigeria is led by a board of directors composed of the chairman, the managing director and other members.
+The managing director and chief executive oversees the management staff running the day to day activities of the company.
+Engr.
+Sule Abdulaziz is the managing director and chief executive officer appointed since 2022 and leads the company till date.